 If knowledge is power, Manhasset is a pretty powerful place.
 58.75% of the adults in Manhasset have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.

-The per capita income in Manhasset in 2010 was $60,742, which is wealthy relative to New York and the nation.
-This equates to an annual income of $242,968 for a family of four.
-However, Manhasset contains both very wealthy and poor people as well.
+The per capita income in Manhasset in 2018 was $84,421, which is wealthy relative to New York and the nation.
+This equates to an annual income of $337,684 for a family of four.

 Manhasset is an extremely ethnically-diverse town.
 The people who call Manhasset home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Manhasset residents report their race to be White, followed by Asian.
 Manhasset also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.93% of the town’s residents.
-Important ancestries of people in Manhasset include Irish, German, Greek, and English.
+People of Hispanic or Latino origin account for 10.95% of the town’s residents.
+Important ancestries of people in Manhasset include Italian, Irish, German, Greek, and English.

 The most common language spoken in Manhasset is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Spanish and Chinese.